 Lemon Tart is a timeless classic.
-Add Tangerine Flavour Pearls and some thick cream and you are in for a treat.
+Add Raspberry Flavour Pearls and some thick cream and you are in for a treat.

 As an apprentice in the early 90’s where Lemon Tart was a sure addition on many menus I mastered the art of the tart…3 tarts fresh each morning before lunch service!